julioct/julioct.github.io/_posts/2023-08-19-Monolith-To-Microservices.md

 **Whenever you’re ready, there are 2 ways I can help you:**

-1. **[Building Microservices With .NET​](https://dotnetmicroservices.com)**:​ An in-depth online program designed to transform the way you build .NET systems at scale so that they are resilient, secure, easy to maintain, and ready to handle constantly changing business requirements and production demands.
+1. **[Building Microservices With .NET​](https://dotnetmicroservices.com)**:​ An in-depth online program designed to transform the way you build .NET systems at scale so that they are resilient, secure, easy to maintain, and ready to handle constantly changing business requirements and production demands. **[Join 800+ students here](https://dotnetmicroservices.com)**.
 <br/>

 2. **[Patreon Community](https://www.patreon.com/juliocasal)**.
-Get access to the source code I use in all my YouTube videos, plus get exclusive discounts for my premium courses.
+Get access to the source code I use in all my YouTube videos, plus get exclusive discounts for my premium courses. **[Join 30+ .NET developers here](https://www.patreon.com/juliocasal)**.

+3. **[Promote yourself to 11,000 subscribers](https://juliocasal.com/sponsor-the-newsletter)** by sponsoring this newsletter.